 Essentially, school-leaving certificates from a high school abroad and school-leaving certificates from Austria must marry up before you can begin any further education in Austria.
 In many cases, the equivalence of school-leaving certificates is based on inter-governmental agreements.
 Countries such as Italy, Australia, and the UK, for example, have these agreements in place.
 Austria, for instance, considers A-levels from the UK as equivalent to the Austrian Matura.
 Here is a full list of countries with school leaving certificates that are equivalent to Austria’s.

 Generally, the university you are applying to is the best place to obtain this recognition.
-Additionally, the Austrian Federal Ministry of Education has a free of charge site where you can submit your application.
+Additionally, the Austrian Federal Ministry of Education has a free-of-charge website where you can submit your application.

 How to get your university degree or secondary education diploma recognized in Austria